NEARBuilders/near-bos-webcomponent/README.md

 This will start a local dev server using the custom gateway, so you may develop your local widgets through it with access to the custom element.

+## Configuring Ethers

+Since [NearSocial/VM v1.3.0](https://github.com/NearSocial/VM/blob/master/CHANGELOG.md#130), the VM has exposed Ethers and ethers in the global scope, as well as a Web3Connect custom element for bringing up wallet connect.

+There already exists support for most common EVM chains, but to add a new chain to your web3 provider, find your chain on [ChainList](https://chainlist.org/) and then add the necessary details to the [chains.json](./src/utils/web4/chains.json).
+Be sure to include a testnet configuration as well.
+This will enable you to connect to the specified chain when using `<Web3Connect />` within a widget running inside your custom web component.

+You can configure the projectId and appMetadata in [utils/web4/ethers.js](./src/utils/web3/ethers.js) as well.

+For more information on how to utilize [Ethers.js](https://docs.ethers.org/v6/) in your widgets, see [NEAR for Ethereum developers](https://docs.near.org/tutorials/near-components/ethers-js).
+To see a list of existing EVM components built by the community, see [here](https://near.social/hackerhouse.near/widget/EVMComponents).

 ## Running Playwright tests

 To be able to run the [playwright](https://playwright.dev) tests, you first need to install the dependencies.
 You can see how this is done in [.devcontainer/post-create.sh](./.devcontainer/post-create.sh) which is automatically executed when opening this repository in a github codespace.